Energy in South Australia

 South Australia is a leader in utility-scale renewable energy generation, and also produces gas and uranium for electricity generation.
 Gas production is mostly concentrated in the Cooper Basin in the state's north-east.
 Gas is delivered from these fields by pipeline to users interstate and to Port Adelaide where it fuels three separate gas-fired power plants.
 Uranium is also mined in South Australia, though nuclear power generation is prohibited nationally.
 The Olympic Dam mine is the world's single largest known deposit of uranium and represents 30% of the world's total uranium resource.
 Many utility-scale wind farms and solar farms have been commissioned during the 21st century and geology with potential for geothermal energy has also been identified but is yet to be developed.

-During the Rann Government, South Australia advanced plans to make South Australia a green energy hub for Australia's eastern seaboard.
+During the Rann government, South Australia advanced plans to make South Australia a green energy hub for Australia's eastern seaboard.
 Wind power and solar power, including distributed roof-top solar, now provide much of the state's electricity.
 In the 2020s, proposals emerged to develop green hydrogen production and export capacity.
 In December 2021, South Australia set a new record for renewable energy generation and resilience, after running entirely on renewable energy for 6.5 consecutive days.
 In 2022, it was stated that South Australia could soon be powered by only renewable energy.

+70 per cent of South Australia's electricity is generated from renewable sources.
+This is projected to be 85 per cent by 2026, with a target of 100 per cent by 2027.